When is 13 Reasons Why season 2 released on Netflix? Who's in the cast, and what's going to happen?

 Find out everything you need to know about Netflix's hit high school drama, including plot, trailers, teasers, new characters and more

 Season two is coming back with 13 brand new episodes.
-Filming is already finished having started in June 2017, with a release date imminent (see below).
+Filming is already finished having started in June 2017, and a release date is now imminent (see below).

 The cast are acutely aware of the tough issues they will be confronting in the new run, recording new content warnings letting viewers know that some of what they watch will be hard to take.